 Almost everyone has heard of the famous Painting Kiss by Gustav Klimt which portrays a couple in a loving embrace sharing an intimate moment in a field of flowers and gold leaf.
 Gustav Klimt was an Austrian Symbolist painter and one of the most prominent members of the Vienna Art Nouveau (Vienna Secession) movement.
 His major works include paintings, murals, sketches, and other art objects.
-Many of Gustav Klimt’s work including the Golden Kiss is on display at the Belvedere gallery in Vienna.
+Much of Gustav Klimt’s work including the Golden Kiss is on display at the Belvedere gallery in Vienna.
 Klimt’s primary subject was the female body, and his works are marked by a frank eroticism– just be warned before viewing the images in the post.

 Klimt who lived from 1862 to 1918 was born in Baumgarten, near Vienna, the second of seven children, three boys and four girls.
 All three sons displayed artistic talent early on.
 His father, Ernst Klimt, formerly from Bohemia, was a gold engraver.
 Ernst married Anna Klimt, whose unrealized ambition was to be a musical performer.
 Klimt lived in poverty for most of his childhood, as work was scarce and the economy difficult for immigrants.
 In 1876, Klimt was enrolled in the Vienna School of Arts and Crafts (Kunstgewerbeschule), where he studied until 1883 and received training as an architectural painter.
 He revered the foremost history painter of the time, Hans Makart.
 Unlike many young artists, Klimt accepted the principles of conservative Academic training.